AI Receptionist Cost 2026: $199/mo Unlimited vs $3,000/mo Staff

 Industry specialization: General-purpose AI costs less than solutions trained for specific industries like healthcare, legal, or home services.

 The cheapest option isn't always the best value.
-A $65/month service that can't handle complex calls may cost you more in lost customers than a $199/month solution that captures every opportunity.
+Services that lack emergency routing, CRM integration, or spam filtering may cost you more in lost customers than a $199/month solution that captures every opportunity.

 AI Receptionist Pricing Models Explained